 Before the Round of 16, Iceland last played England during a mini-tournament on June 6, 2004.
 Wayne Rooney scored twice during the game, and England cruised to a 6-1 victory before its foray into Euro 2004.
-Twelve years later and both nations meet against in the knockout stage.
+Twelve years later, both nations meet again in the knockout stage.

 After England had two unsuccessful corner kicks, Iceland had another scoring chance when Jón Dadi found Kolbeinn.
 Hart bobbled the ball, and the ball trickled into the net.